Supported ICs

 Configure interface hardware address

-• device_idx: The device port index and it is same to “getmac”.
+• device_idx: The device port index.
+It is the same to getmac.

 • mac: MAC format (xx:xx:xx:xx:xx:xx)